-Clinical Commissioning Groups (CCGs) were created following the Health and Social Care Act in 2012, and replaced Primary Care Trusts on 1 April 2013.
-Salford CCG is therefore a commissioning organisation, our purpose is not to provide care and so we do not routinely hold or receive information about patients and service users in a format from which they can be identified.
+Salford CCG is an NHS commissioning organisation, our purpose is not to provide care and so we do not routinely hold or receive information about patients and service users in a format from which they can be identified.

 Salford CCG has various roles and responsibilities, but a major part of our work involves making sure that:

 • Contracts are in place with local health service providers;

 • routine and emergency NHS services are available to patients;